getshifter/wp-auth-demos/README.md

-# WP REST API Auth Demos
+# WP REST API Auth Demos on Shifter

 Examples for authenticated WordPress REST API requests using Shifter Headless and Static.